arepb/tuebor/howto.md

 **2. Make another one next year.**

 <br/>
-Ready to make your pledge public.
+Ready to make your pledge public?
 [Follow these instructions](howto/makepublic.html).